BBSISK/mathapp/scripts/utils/README.md

 # Utility Scripts

-This directory contains maintenance, diagnostic, and administration scripts for the Math Master application.
+This directory contains maintenance, diagnostic, and administration scripts for the AgentMath.app application.

 ## User Management